Over the Counter Rules and Procedures

 If a parcel does not receive a bid offer during the auction pursuant to ARS 42-18301, the parcel will be added to the list of parcels held by the State of Arizona and offered year round for purchase over the counter.

 If an Over the Counter Tax Deed Sale form is presented to the Graham County Treasurer for purchase of any property on the list of State Deed land and that parcel has previously been advertised for auction at a prior Tax Deed Sale, the offer will be accepted.
+Multiple offers for the same parcel will be accepted until one week before the next scheduled Board meeting.
 The request to purchase will be placed on the agenda for the next Board of Supervisors meeting for approval by the Board of Supervisors.
 The total amount of the parcel to be purchased will be required in the form of cash, cashier’s check, or money order made payable to the Graham County Board of Supervisors.
-If the offer is accepted by the Board of Supervisors, the purchaser will be notified of the successful purchase and a Deed will be issued to the purchaser.
+If an offer is accepted by the Board of Supervisors, the purchaser will be notified of the successful purchase and a Deed will be issued to the purchaser.
 For each offer rejected or denied by the Board of Supervisors, the offer monies and notice of the Board’s Denial of offer will be returned to the bidder.

 ALL TAX DEEDED REAL PROPERTY HELD BY THE BOARD OF SUPERVISORS FOR SALE AS AGENT FOR THE STATE OF AZ WILL BE SOLD FOR NO LESS THAN 100% OF THE BACK TAXES AND FEES DUE THEREON.